lightbug-io/docs/devices/enviro/index.md

 | Additional            |                                                                                              |
 | Typical Usage         | For tracking temperature & humidity sensitive non powered assets                                                                                         |
 | Optional              | NFC                                                                                          |

+<small>¹ All device batteries can be [customized](/devices/custom) down to -40°C with other tradeoffs, please contact us for more information.</small>

 ## Charging